 For example, assume you visit an in-network facility for surgery and are treated by an out-of-network anesthesiologist whose charge is \$500.
-The plan will reimburse you 80% of \$500 (\$400); you will be responsible for payment of the remaining \$100.
+The Plan will reimburse you 80% of the reasonable and customary (R&C) amount; if the R&C amount is \$500 you would be reimbursed \$400; you will be responsible for payment of the remaining \$100.
 Fees for services provided by any other out-of-network specialists who attend to you while you are confined in an in-network facility will be paid at the out-of-network level of benefits.
 Services performed in an out-of-network facility will be paid at the out-of-network level of benefits.